tomphlpp/terraform-artifactory/README.md

 <br>

-*This is a Terraform module that can do steps 2, 4, and 5.
+*This is a Terraform module that will be able to do steps 2, 4, and 5.

 ### Module Structure
 ```